OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/val-function.md

  **Val(**_string_**)**
 The required  _string_[argument](vbe-glossary.md) is any valid[string expression](vbe-glossary.md).
  **Remarks**
 The  **Val** function stops reading the string at the first character it can't recognize as part of a number.
 Symbols and characters that are often considered parts of numeric values, such as dollar signs and commas, are not recognized.
-However, the function recognizes the radix prefixes `&;O` (for octal) and (for octal) and `&;H` (for hexadecimal).
+However, the function recognizes the radix prefixes `&O` (for octal) and (for octal) and `&H` (for hexadecimal).
 Blanks, tabs, and linefeed characters are stripped from the argument.
 The following returns the value 1615198: